Wittenberg University: Academics

+The university is accredited by the Higher Learning Commission (HLC).
+In March 2025, HLC assigned Wittenberg a financial distress designation, following an audit by the U.S Department of Education which raised "...substantial doubt about the institution's ability to continue as a going concern".
+Wittenberg administrators said the audit was based on prior years' finances and that those matters had been addressed.
+Despite such assurances, the Higher Learning Commission placed Wittenberg on probation as of November 6, 2025.
+According to the HLC, Wittenberg has not demonstrated that "the institution's financial and personnel resources effectively support its current operations."

 Campus

 Blair Hall

-Blair Hall houses the university's education department.
-The Springfield-Wittenberg Teacher Institute and Upward Bound are housed in Blair.
-Upward Bound is a high school program for students in low-income areas of the city to receive a high level education from college professors while in high school.
+Blair Hall houses the university's Education Department, the Psychology Department, and the School of Graduate and Professional Studies.
+In addition, the Springfield-Wittenberg Teacher Institute is located in Blair.

 The education department occupies a second building at 49 East College Avenue that formerly contained the administration offices of the Springfield Public City Schools, but is now owned by Wittenberg University.

 Carnegie Hall

-The athletic department in currently housed in Carnegie Hall, named for the famous Scottish-American immigrant and steel industrialist Andrew Carnegie, (1835–1919), who was known for his philanthropy and endowment of many public library buildings across the country.
+Built in 1909, Carnegie Hall was named for the famous Scottish-American immigrant and steel industrialist Andrew Carnegie, (1835–1919), who was known for his philanthropy and endowment of many public library buildings across the country.
+Until 1967, Carnegie Hall was exclusively a science building until the athletics department began holding conferences and classes in the same area.
+Carnegie Hall is current offline, awaiting renovations and updates.

 Hollenbeck Hall

-Hollenbeck Hall is home to the History, English, Foreign Languages, Political Science, International Studies, and Philosophy departments, and the Office of International Education.
+Hollenbeck Hall is home to the History, English, Political Science, International Studies, and Philosophy departments, and the Office of International Education.
 The building's six wings, two per floor, are separated by the Ness Family Auditorium in the center of the building.

-It is also the home of the Writing Center and Foreign Language Learning Center, two of the predominantly student-run organizations.
+Springfield City's organization called is also housed in Hollenbeck Hall.
+Upward Bound is a high school program for students in low-income areas of the city to receive a high-level education from college professors while in high school.